Coderrs/kerb-sts/Readme.md

 ## Configuration

-The script attempts to create default configurations if none are found.
+The script creates default configurations if none are found.

 ### Credential File
 The AWS default location for the credential file is ~/.aws.
 For this script to work there